 Angelika Joseph is a doctoral student in the History and Theory of Architecture also affiliated with the Native American and Indigenous Studies Initiative (NAISIP) and the Program in Latin American Studies (PLAS).
-Joseph researches colonial-Indigenous architectural interaction on reservations, focusing on Native American reconciliation of colonial trauma, and the reinterpretation, or reversal, of existing power structures in the interest of Indigenous sovereignty.
+Joseph researches colonial-Indigenous architectural interaction, focusing on Native American reconciliation of colonial trauma, and the reinterpretation, or reversal, of existing power structures in the interest of Indigenous sovereignty.

 Joseph holds a B.A. with honors in Psychology, with a minor in History, from the University of California, Davis.
 At UC Davis, Joseph studied decision-making through coursework in neuroeconomics, reinforcement learning, game theory, social and cultural psychology, and social cognition.
 Concurrently, Joseph worked as an investment analyst at the world’s largest seed-stage venture capital firm where she analyzed the behavioral-elicitation capacities of digital designs, aggregating insights and trends, to help portfolio companies and investors adjust and improve their strategies.